Abbreviations

 Fine (F): The effects of handling will be quite evident from the amount of flatness to the design of a coin.
 Notes will have clear signs of soiling & heavy creasing, possibly also some tearing.

-choice: An exceptional example of the given grade.
+Choice: An exceptional example of the given grade.

-good (g): Use of the prefix good (e.g. gVF) indicates that the item is slightly better than the grade stated.
+Good (g): Use of the prefix good (e.g. gVF) indicates that the item is slightly better than the grade stated.

-about (a): Use of this prefix (e.g. aEF) indicates that the item is almost at the grading designated.
+About (a): Use of this prefix (e.g. aEF) indicates that the item is almost at the grading designated.